dgaubert/dgaubert.github.io/_pages/about.md

 I’m an enthusiastic software engineer.
 Even though I didn’t know it when I began my studies on computer science at [CES Santa Bárbara](https://www.centrosantabarbara.es/).
 I didn't type code before and rarely sat down in front of a computer.
 Why did I become a software developer?.
 I’d have liked to study architecture, for instance.
 However, architecture was a six years degree and, I didn’t have much time to finish my studies.
 Hence, two years of vocational degree fit better for me.

 Once I got the basics of programming I wanted to learn more, teachers encouraged me to begin a Computer Science degree.
-I took the risk and got into [Carlos III University](https://www.uc3m.es/).
+I accept the chanlege and got into [Carlos III University](https://www.uc3m.es/).
 Almost three years after, I had to start working full time despite I didn't finish my degree.

 I joined [Hecate Projects](https://www.linkedin.com/company/h-cate-proyectos-s-l-/) in July 2007.
 Hecate was a three people company focused on IT consultancy.
 There I got experience in Java and J2EE ecosystem.
 I'm extremely grateful to Pilar Manero and Raúl Vega as they were my first family in a software company.